Mick Healey

 In 2000 he was awarded a National Teaching Fellowship (NTFS) in the first round.
 He has twice been awarded the Journal of Geography in Higher Education Biennial Award for Promoting Excellence in Teaching and Learning (2003 and 2007).
 In 2004 the Council of the Royal Geographical Society conferred on him the Taylor and Francis Award for ‘contributions to the promotion of learning and teaching in higher education’.
 In 2012 he was one of the first 10 people to be awarded a Principal Fellowship of the Higher Education Academy, and in 2013 he was awarded a SEDA@20 Legacy Award for Disciplinary Development.
 In 2015 he received the Distinguished Service Award from the International Society for the Scholarship of Teaching and Learning.

 Mick is an experienced presenter.
-Since 1995 he has given over 500 educational workshops, seminars, keynotes and conference presentations in more than 25 countries (Australia, Austria, Belgium, Canada, China, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom and United States).
+Since 1995 he has given over 500 educational workshops, seminars, keynotes and conference presentations in more than 25 countries (Australia, Austria, Belgium, Canada, China, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Luxembourg, Malaysia, Netherlands, New Zealand, Norway, Portugal, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom and United States).
 In the last few years, many of these presentations have been undertaken jointly with his daughter, Ruth.

 He is currently Inaugural Senior Editor International Journal for Students as Partners.
 For the last 30 years he has been editor / editorial board / advisory board member of the Journal of Geography in Higher Education, and since 2010 he has been co-editor / editorial board member of the International Journal for Academic Development.
 He was the founding Joint International Editor for the Council on Undergraduate Research Quarterly until 2016, and the founding co-chair of the International Network for Learning and Teaching Geography in Higher Education (INLT).
 He has also been a member of the Council of The Higher Education Academy, and Regional Vice-President (Europe) of the International Society for the Scholarship of Teaching and Learning (ISSoTL).
 He developed the model of international collaborative writing groups with the INLT and co-adapted it for ISSoTL in 2012 and 2015.
 Since 2016 he has been the co-director of the International Students as Partners Institute (ISaPI) led by McMaster University.

 He has advised students, academic staff, support staff, educational developers and senior management in a large number of research intensive, teaching intensive, and comprehensive higher education institutions and government bodies in UK and internationally, including the Canadian Federal Government, Higher Education Funding Council for England, HE Academy, Irish National Academy for the Integration of Research Teaching and Learning, League of European Research Universities, and QAA Scotland.
 He has been an evaluator / advisor to several NTFS and Australian Learning and Teaching Council / Office for Learning and Teaching funded projects.
 He has been an Honorary Professor at the University of Queensland, and a Visiting Professor at Edinburgh Napier University, the University of South Wales (Newport) and University College London.
 He has also been an adjunct Professor at Macquarie University, and Visiting Fellow at University of Queensland.
-As well as his emeritus professorship at the University of Gloucestershire, he is currently a Visiting Professor at the University of Westminster, The Humboldt Distinguished Scholar in Research-Based Learning at McMaster University, an International Teaching Fellow at University College Cork, and an Advance HE Accreditor and Consultant.
+As well as his emeritus professorship at the University of Gloucestershire, he is currently a Visiting Professor at the University of Westminster, The Humboldt Distinguished Scholar in Research-Based Learning at McMaster University, an International Teaching Fellow at University College Cork, and an Advance HE Accreditor, Fellowship Reviewer and Consultant.

 When not working, he may often be found playing or watching tennis, or exercising Meg and Mollie.